HappyFrowl/documentation/Security.md

 ## **Mandatory Access Control (MAC)**
+* MAC are various Linux security solutions
+* The two main ones are: SELinux in RHEL-based systems and AppArmor in Ubuntu-based systems

 * **MAC**
     * System-enforced access control based on subject clearance and object labels
-    * Ways to restrict access to system processes into the files, directories, network, prots and other things like that
+    * In other words, ways to restrict access to system processes into the files, directories, network, prots and other things like that
     * **Context-based permissions**
         * Permission scheme fthat defines various properties for a file or process
         * Grant or deny access